Palalahada: Population

-Pallahara Tehsil population in 2023 is 87,628.
-According to 2011 census of India, Total Pallahara population is 66,385 people are living in this Tehsil, of which 33,728 are male and 32,657 are female.
+Palalahada Tahsil population in 2023 is 87,628.
+According to 2011 census of India, Total Palalahada population is 66,385 people are living in this Tahsil, of which 33,728 are male and 32,657 are female.
 Literate people are 37,556 out of 21,865 are male and 15,691 are female.
 Total workers are 31,416 depends on multi skills out of which 18,663 are men and 12,753 are women.
-Total 2,748 Cultivators are depended on agriculture farming out of 2,429 are cultivated by men and 319 are women.
-3,501 people works in agricultural land as a labour in Pallahara, men are 2,457 and 1,044 are women.
+Total 2,748 cultivators are depended on agriculture farming out of 2,429 are cultivated by men and 319 are women.
+3,501 people works in agricultural land as a labour in Palalahada, men are 2,457 and 1,044 are women.

 Hospital

-The Sub-Divisional Hospital Pallahara is the biggest hospital situated between the new stand and old bus stand of the Pallahara.
+The Sub-Divisional Hospital Palalahada is the biggest hospital situated between the new stand and old bus stand of the Palalahada.
 Many people come for their health check-up.
 There is no private medical or Nursing home.
 All people depend only on the Govt hospital but lack of specialist doctors and adequate manpower plagues it.

 Temples

-Pallahara is a culturally rich sub-division of the Angul District.
-People worship many Gods and Goddesses.
-Adhistatri Devi (main Goddess) of Pallahara is Maa Kundheibira and believed to have power (shakti) over pallahara to save in the critical situations.
-In addition, temple of Lord Shiva, Jagganath, Hanuman and Kali also present in pallahara.
-Each year, the Laxmi Puja celebrated for two weeks at pallahara by preparing nearly 15 medhas (statues) at different parts of the pallahara.
+Palalahada is a culturally rich sub-division of the Angul district.
+The Presiding deity of Palalahada is Maa Kundheibira.
+It is believed that, Palalahada have been in the protection of this deity.
+In addition, temple of Lord Shiva, Jagganath, Hanuman and Kali also present in Palalahada.
+Each year, the Laxmi Puja celebrated for two weeks at Palalahada by preparing nearly 15 Medhas (statues) at different parts of the Palalahada.
 Many cultural programs are scheduled in this two weeks.
 People from nearby villages come to see the Laxmi puja and cultural programs.